Kuadrant/kuadrant-operator/config/install/README.md

 ```

-With this setup, lets update our configure kustomization and also define a TLS clusterissuer.
+With this setup, lets update our configure kustomization and also define a TLS ClusterIssuer.
 The full file should look like:

 ```yaml
 apiVersion: kustomize.config.k8s.io/v1beta1